gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### Past success

-What worked in our favor was the fact that Gilt had tried running a self-selection in 2012 as part of a transition to pizza-sized teams.
+What worked in our favor was the fact that Gilt had tried running a self-selection in 2012 as part of a transition to ["two-pizza"](http://zurb.com/word/two-pizza-team) teams.
 The self-selection event was called a Speed Dating, involved 50 people and 6 projects.
 Fun fact - a number of today's leaders were involved in 2012 event as regular participants.

 ### Transparency